grufkork/rkbx_osc/README.md

 ```
 If no arguments are given, it defaults to the latest supported rekordbox version and sending to 127.0.0.1:6669.
 As messages are sent with UDP, source address should not need to be set.

-The program will then send the current beat fraction, as a float counting from 0 to 1, to the OSC address `/beat`.
+The program will then send:
+ - the current beat fraction, as a float counting from 0 to 1, to the OSC address `/beat`
+ - the master deck tempo in BPM on OSC address `/bpm`

 ## How it works
 The timing information is extracted through reading Rekordbox's memory.
 The program reads the current beat and measure from the text display on top of the large waveform, and detects when these change.